-Mark Osborne is a Director of Leading Learning and has been a teacher, school leader and consultant for more than 20 years.
-He works nationally and internationally on future-focused education, innovative learning environments and educational leadership, helping schools build great places to learn and the capability to make the most of those spaces.
-Mark is also a doctoral researcher at the University of Melbourne currently looking at change leadership in innovative learning environments.
-Prior to becoming a consultant, Mark was on the foundation leadership team at Albany Senior High School.
-He has also worked extensively in libraries, with digital technologies and in makerspaces, working to create diverse, inclusive communities that help each other learn, innovate and find fulfilment.
+Mark Osborne is a Director of Leading Learning and has been a teacher, school leader and consultant for over 20 years.
+He works nationally and internationally on future-focused education, innovative learning environments and educational leadership, helping schools be the best that they can be.
+Mark has also completed a PhD at the University of Melbourne researching change leadership in schools.
+Mark was on the foundation leadership team at Albany Senior High School and has worked extensively in libraries, with digital technologies and in makerspaces.

 - Osborne, M. (2016).
 Innovative Learning Environments, CORE Education.